 - a.
 Confirm integrity of cells/nuclei before and after permeabilization (Appendix II).
 Samples should not contain clumps and starting counts should be accurate. - b.
 Optimize digitonin permeabilization conditions (>95% cells permeabilized). - c.
 Confirm sample binding to ConA beads (Appendix II). - d.
 Ideally, the yield of CUT&RUN enriched DNA for the positive control antibody (e.g. H3K4me3) should be greater than negative control antibody (e.g. IgG).
 See Section V. Note that at low cell inputs, this difference may not be observed, but good quality sequencing data can still be obtained. - e.
-Yields from PCR amplified sequencing libraries (~750 ng from 5-10 ng library input).
+Yields from PCR amplified sequencing libraries (~300-500 ng from ~5 ng library input).
 See Section VI. - f.
-Bioanalyzer or TapeStation traces of sequence-ready libraries for positive control histone PTMs (e.g. H3K4me3) and other PTMs should be enriched for mononucleosome size fragments (~275 bp = ~150 bp nucleosome + 125 bp adapters, see Section VII).
+TapeStation or Bioanalyzer traces of sequence-ready libraries for positive control histone PTMs (e.g. H3K4me3) and other PTMs should show enrichment of mononucleosome sized fragments (~300 bp = ~170 bp nucleosome + adapters; Figure 5).

-- IMPORTANT: It is not recommended to assess fragment size distribution of CUT&RUN purified DNA (from Section V) prior to library preparation (see further explanation below).
-This analysis is not indicative of the success of a CUT&RUN experiment, and the amount of purified CUT&RUN DNA is often below the sensitivity of detection for Bioanalyzer/TapeStation approaches.
-For these reasons, we recommend assessment of CUT&RUN fragment size distribution after library preparation. - Examples of library distribution in our protocol (Figure 5) are based on CUT&RUN analysis of histone PTMs.
-However, EpiCypher routinely maps TFs using CUT&RUN, and generally recovers 100-120 bp DNA fragments, similar to PTMs.
+• IMPORTANT: It is not recommended to assess fragment size distribution of CUT&RUN purified DNA (from Section V) before library prep.
+This analysis is not indicative of the success of a CUT&RUN experiment, and the amount of purified CUT&RUN DNA is often below the sensitivity of detection for TapeStation/Bioanalyzer approaches.
+For these reasons, we recommend assessment of CUT&RUN fragment size distribution after library preparation.

+- Our assay controls are based on CUT&RUN analysis of histone PTMs (H3K4me3) and IgG.
+However, EpiCypher routinely maps TFs using CUT&RUN, and generally recovers ~170 bp DNA fragments, similar to PTMs (Figure 5).
 These data provide reliable motif analysis and expected peak structures. - Nevertheless, some DNA-bound TFs may have smaller size distributions due to processive MNase cleavage, which can generate sub-nucleosomal (<120 bp) DNA fragments.
-Our DNA purification kit is designed to recover fragments as small as 50 bp, and PCR conditions can also be adjusted to enrich for smaller library fragments if desired (see below).
+Our DNA purification kit is designed to recover fragments as small as 50 bp, and PCR conditions can also be adjusted to enrich for these smaller library fragments if desired (see below).

-2. Can I use Bioanalyzer or TapeStation traces to evaluate the success of CUT&RUN prior to library preparation?
+2. Can I use TapeStation or Bioanalyzer traces to evaluate the success of CUT&RUN prior to library preparation?

 We do not advise assessing the fragment size distribution of raw CUT&RUN DNA (from Section V) before library preparation.
 This habit is derived from ChIP-seq methods, which requires careful optimization of chromatin shearing to achieve mononucleosome-sized fragments in Input chromatin.
-Fragment size distribution in Input chromatin and immunoprecipitated (IP'd) DNA is monitored by agarose gel or capillary electrophoresis (e.g. Bioanalyzer) to confirm assay success at multiple steps.
+Fragment size distribution in Input chromatin and immunoprecipitated (IP'd) DNA is monitored by agarose gel or capillary electrophoresis (e.g. TapeStation) to confirm assay success at multiple steps.

 However, CUT&RUN and ChIP-seq are not the same method, and thus do not entail the same quality control steps.
 ChIP-DNA yields are typically high due to high cell inputs and elevated background, which are inherent to the IP process.
 CUT&RUN, on the other hand, is a ChIP-less in situ technique that bypasses bulk chromatin fragmentation steps.
 CUT&RUN also has low background and requires ~10-fold fewer cells vs. ChIP-seq.
-As a result, raw CUT&RUN DNA yields are below the limit of sensitivity for fragment size distribution using the Bioanalyzer or TapeStation.
+As a result, raw CUT&RUN DNA yields are below the limit of sensitivity for fragment size distribution using the TapeStation or Bioanalyzer.